Skip to Content

 Notes

 Be sure to use white, light-flavored cheeses that won't overpower the crab.
-I use a combination of mozzarella, parmesan, fontina and asiago
+I use a combination of mozzarella (1 cup) and 1/4 cup each of parmesan (or Parmigiano Reggiano), fontina and asiago.

 Nutrition Information: